diggi404/go-cli-tools/README.md

   > This takes a list of email address and sends a customized message to each.
 Message could either be plain or an html newsletter.

+  > Implemented a workaround for gmail accounts to handle single connection limiting issues.
+This will also help prevent your account from getting banned or blocked.
+Daily limit still applies and the tool will terminated if detected.

 - Email Bomber

   > Sends a number of emails to a single or multiple targets.
 The tool uses news content from newsapi.org so messages are dynamic.

+  > Implemented a workaround for gmail accounts to handle single connection limiting issues.
+This will also help prevent your account from getting banned or blocked.
+Daily limit still applies and the tool will terminated if detected.

 - SMTP Checker